Critical local moment fluctuations and enhanced pairing correlations in a cluster Anderson model: Introduction

-In this work we study a two\ki{-}impurity pseudogap Anderson model with Ising exchange between the impurity spins, where the driving force for Kondo destruction---the exchange coupling of the impurity spins to a conduction band with a density of states that vanishes in power-law fashion at the Fermi energy---preserves SU(2) symmetry.
-On general grounds, we can postulate that spin-isotropic magnetic interactions, which promote spin-singlet formation, would further boost the enhancement of pairing correlations.
-We will demonstrate that this indeed is the case for the Kondo-destruction QCP in the two-impurity pseudogap Anderson model when compared with the Ising-anisotropic two-impurity Bose-Fermi Anderson model.
+This work investigates a two-impurity pseudogap Anderson model with Ising exchange between the impurity spins.
+We show that the model exhibits a Kondo-destruction QCP that has not been discussed in previous publications.
+Instead of the coupling to a bosonic bath that was responsible for Kondo destruction in Ref. \onlinecite{Pixley.2015}, here the driving force is exchange coupling of the impurity spins to a conduction band with a density of states that vanishes in power-law fashion at the Fermi energy \cite{fradkin}.
+The presence of a different mechanism for Kondo destruction allows us to address the generality with which this type of quantum criticality promotes superconducting pairing.